Get Your Premium Membership

 Fulcrum of a Rose?

-To be fair, Shakespeare got the jump on roses and their requisite scents.
-It's bad enough we're out here pretending to compete with Ada Limón and Billy Collins, only to wax about the most clichéd organ in relation to the most common flower.
-A flower I can't even keep alive in the backyard but that somehow persists in the collective consciousness— hardy in symbol, finicky in soil— for more than a millennia.
-My first husband used to say I had a parts-per-million nose, could sniff out a broccoli lunch from two weeks ago if I kissed him.
-I rarely did, which is how I met my second husband— who said I smelled like ozone before a storm and meant it as a compliment.
+To be fair, Shakespeare got the jump on roses, used up all the best descriptions.
+It's bad enough we're out here pretending to be Ada Limón and Billy Collins, only to wax about the break of a clichéd organ in relation to a common flower.
+A flower I can't keep alive in the backyard but that somehow persists in the collective consciousness— hardy in symbol, finicky in soil— for more than a millennia.
+My first husband used to say I had a parts-per-million nose, could sniff out a broccoli lunch from two weeks ago, if I kissed him.
+I rarely did, which is how I met my second one— the one who said I smelled like garlic before a storm, and meant it as a compliment.
 I used to believe there was something to be learned from that.
-But the point is, the guts of a thing— what makes it beat, or bloom, or cling to a wooden stick— is as a god, or how corndogs are made: they're ineffable.
+But the point is, the guts of a thing— what makes it beat, or bloom, or cling to a wooden stick— is as a god, or how corndogs are made: it is ineffable.

 Copyright © | Year Posted 2025